loomnetwork/go-loom/README.md

 # go-loom
-Go package for building plugins for the Loom SDK
+Go package for building Go Smart Contracts  for the Loom SDK

+This package is also used for building Clients to DAppChains in the Loom SDK.

 ## Requirements

 - Go 1.9+
-- Mac or Linux (Windows is not supported)
+- Mac or Linux (Windows support coming in June)

 ## Installation